hariszaf/pema-tutorials/MDWAO_hands_on.md

 If you are about to use *Genius* at some point, you should also have a look [here](https://vlaams-supercomputing-centrum-vscdocumentation.readthedocs-hosted.com/en/latest/access/text_mode_access_using_putty.html#text-mode-access-using-putty).

 For a more thorough description about how you can login both on *SDF* and *Genius* (in case you have an account) can be found in the presentation steps of this hands-on.

-Here we present how to login in SDF via PuTTy and from a Linux console.

-*

 ### Once you are on the VSC cluster